mnahkies/openapi-code-generator/README.md

 Scripts to refresh the test data live in [./scripts](./scripts)

-## Documentation

-Please see [./packages/openapi-code-generator](./packages/openapi-code-generator) for the main `README.md`, detailing the **goals** of the project and **usage information**.

 ## Contributing

 Contributing guidelines can be found in [./CONTRIBUTING.md](./CONTRIBUTING.md).

-An overview of the codebase architecture is in [./packages/openapi-code-generator/ARCHITECTURE.md](./packages/openapi-code-generator/ARCHITECTURE.md)
+An overview of the codebase architecture is [available here](https://openapi-code-generator.nahkies.co.nz/reference/architecture)

 ## License